Creamy Garlic Paprika Shrimp

 This post may contain affiliate links.
 See my disclosure policy.

-If you are looking for a flavorful way to enjoy the best of your late summer vegetable harvest, try this paprika shrimp recipe.
-Juicy shrimp is bathed in a bold, creamy red sauce that can be served with cauliflower rice.
-Or do what I do and enjoy this shrimp recipe on its own with a side of crusty bread to scoop up every last bit of the savory goodness.
+If you’re looking for a flavorful way to enjoy the best of your late summer vegetable harvest, this keto paprika shrimp is it.
+Juicy shrimp bathed in a bold, creamy red sauce.
+I serve it with cauliflower rice, but honestly I love eating it straight from the pan with crusty low carb bread to scoop up every last bit.

 Ingredients